ghostdevv/short/README.md

 In v2 we removed the need for a seperate backend cf worker.
 After you migrate the frontend you can just delete the worker, since all your data is in KV you won't lose anything or have any migration for it.

-To migrate you should update your fork, and add the following KV under the functions settings of your pages project:
+To migrate you should update your fork, and add the following KV under `Settings > Functions > KV namespace bindings` of your pages project:

 ![Functions KV Bindings](https://i.imgur.com/C33xfMw.png)